Realistic shell model for ordinary muon capture of sd-shell nuclei: Introduction

-During last years, we have carried out an extensive study of electroweak decays in nuclear systems ranging from single- and double-$\beta$ decays \cite{Coraggio17a,Coraggio19a,Coraggio22a,Coraggio24a}, through the investigation of the sensitivity to effective decay-operators of the energy spectra of forbidden $\beta$ decays \cite{DeGregorio24}.
+During last years, we have carried out an extensive study of electroweak decays in nuclear systems, namely the calculation of the nuclear matrix elements of single- and double-$\beta$ decays \cite{Coraggio17a,Coraggio19a,Coraggio22a,Coraggio24a}, as well as the investigation of the sensitivity to effective decay-operators of the energy spectra of forbidden $\beta$ decays \cite{DeGregorio24}.
 The goal of such a research activity is to test our theoretical framework, where the calculation of nuclear matrix elements of electroweak decays is performed within a fully microscopic approach, namely without resorting to empirically-adjusted parameters, and the results depend only from the input nuclear potential.
 This aims to validate our approach with respect to the calculation of trustable nuclear matrix elements \nme~ for the \zbb~ decay, a second-order electroweak process which has not yet been observed and that is the rarest decay within the Standard Model.

 In this work, we extend our investigation of nuclear electroweak processes to the study of ordinary muon capture (OMC)~\cite{Measday01}, which involves a release of energy that is much larger than ordinary $\beta$-decay transitions, since the muon mass is more than two orders of magnitude larger than the electron one.
-In particular, the energy release -- that is about 100 MeV and mainly absorbed by the emitted neutrino \cite{Measday01} -- is consistent with the one involved in the \zbb~ decay, then the description of OMC by nuclear theoretical models is a challenge that should be accepted to test the reliability of calculated \nmes.
+In particular, the transfer momentum -- that is about 100 MeV/c and mainly absorbed by the emitted neutrino \cite{Measday01} -- is consistent with the one involved in the \zbb~ decay, then the description of OMC by nuclear theoretical models is a challenge that should be accepted to test the reliability of calculated \nmes.

 This connection between OMC and \zbb~ decay has ignited a renewed interest in the communities both of nuclear structure theory \cite{Kortelainen02,Kortelainen04,Jokiniemi19,Jokiniemi21,Jokiniemi24,Civitarese25,Simkovic20} and experimental neutrino physics \cite{Gorringe94,Zinatulina18,Hashim23,Araujo24}, and provides another brick in the structure which holds up the research towards the understanding of the nature of the neutrino, as well as of the boundaries of the Standard Model.